Early Fall. Full bittersweet cider apple. Probably originated in central Somerset County, England, before 1900.

 Sweet, soft, woolly, juicy and bitter.
 (SG 1.054, acidity 1.8g/L, tannin 4.1g/L) Recommended for combining with other early cider varieties such as Ashton Bitter, Ellis Bitter and Nehou.

 Medium-sized pinkish-rosy-red roundish-oblate-conic fruit, sometimes ribbed and usually featuring a small yellowish russet splash around the stem.
 One of the English varieties now becoming popular in the U.S.

 Vigorous tree with a good central leader and a spreading branching habit.
 Similar to other Jersey-type cider varieties.
 Scab resistant.
 Late blooming.
 Z4-6.
 Maine Grown.
-(3-6' bare-root trees)
+(Standard: 3-6' bare-root trees)